 What I Learned: Pharmaceutical Companies Have More Than One Solution to Patent Lapsing Crises:

 Nexium is basically a rebranding and re-patenting exercise because Prilosec’s patent was elapsing.
 Nexium was twice the dosage, twice the fun.
-If you want to grow the PPI (proton pump inhibitor) category because GEEEEERRRRDDDD!!!! is where stomach acid is too effective and so makes the product look and act the same as the predecessor.
+If you want to grow the PPI (proton pump inhibitor) category because GEEEEERRRRDDDD!!!!, which is where stomach acid is too effective, rebrand your product and modify it slightly.

 SO there are a few things you can do when your patent is elapsing.
 1) re-patent: create a new version of the same product; 2) push the drug into the over the counter world.